Injured in a Car Accident in Michigan: 9 Things To Know

 For instance, if a victim who was injured in a car accident and has symptoms like headaches, dizziness, light-headedness, tinnitus (ringing in the ears), blurred vision, short-term memory loss, jarred concentration or emotional changes; these symptoms might not be reported to doctors, because the victim dismisses them as minor concerns.
 But when these TBI symptoms become far more evident, such as when the masking effects of pain medications for accompanying physical injuries later stops, or when someone tries to return to a job that highlights underlying problems with short-term memory or concentration that were not as evident when the injured person was still off of work, it can be too late to get the medical treatment paid by the insurance company.

 What seems like minor personal injuries or insignificant pain from a car accident can sometimes have devastating or fatal consequences.
-Car accident victims should seek medical attention immediately if they have been struck the head or lost consciousness.
+Victims should seek medical attention immediately if they have been struck the head or lost consciousness.
 They should seek diagnostic testing for the brain to rule out bleeding as soon as possible.
-Back and neck pain, and other areas where car accident victims are experiencing pain from an injury must be documented as soon as possible, as well.
+Back and neck pain, and other areas where victims are experiencing pain from an injury must be documented as soon as possible, as well.
 A “minor” backache may be a ruptured spinal disk and extruded disk material that can cause paralysis.

 Your health and well-being are too important.
 Please, if you or a loved has been injured in a car accident, be sure to seek medical care and treatment as soon as possible.

 If you are injured in a car accident in Michigan remember to not hide any information and always tell the truth.
-These two simple rules can prevent car accident victims from harming the value of their car accident injury cases.
+These two simple rules can prevent victims from harming the value of their personal injury cases.

 Violate them and you arm defense lawyers with a valuable weapon to attack your case and undermine the true value of your injuries.

 Seems like common sense.
-So why do auto accident attorneys consider these to be the two biggest mistakes made by car accident victims?
+So why do auto accident attorneys consider these to be the two biggest mistakes made by victims of a crash?
 Trial advocacy essentially boils down to a pair of simple issues: Being credible and being likable.
 Because jurors want to do the right thing, they need to believe something is true if they are going to be motivated to help.
 In turn, jurors tend to give more money to people that they like and believe to be credible.

-Surveillance by defense is expected for serious car accident injury cases in Michigan.
+Surveillance by defense is expected for serious injury cases in Michigan.
 We typically find that almost everyone tells the truth.
-The danger occurs when car accident victims who have been injured in a car accident almost never performs a specific task, say, taking out the garbage, except for one day when there is no one around to help.
+The danger occurs when victims of a crash who have been injured in a car accident almost never performs a specific task, say, taking out the garbage, except for one day when there is no one around to help.
 So the victim injured in a car accident may take out the garbage and forget about the task in a deposition.
 In turn, the defense lawyer can make accusations of lying or exaggerating, instead of seeing this as an honest mistake.
-Unfortunately, this type of mistake has the potential to destroy a car accident injury case.
+Unfortunately, this type of mistake has the potential to destroy the case.
 Even if the task was truly performed just once, it could be caught on video and the jury could believe that this is something that has been done on a routine basis.

 Uninsured and Underinsured Motorist Coverage (UM and UIM) are optional types of coverage that provide many important protections.
 If an insured person makes a misrepresentation that is considered material, the insurer may be entitled to cancel the insurance policy.